 Death Stranding Gameplay

-As mentioned in the intro, Death Stranding has been described by many as a “walking simulator”.
-This is a term that carries a negative connotation and is usually used to describe narrative-focused games that feature little to no actual mechanics and the “gameplay” comes down to simply navigating the environment, hence the term.
-But in the case of Death Stranding, describing it as a walking simulator is both inaccurate and more accurate than you might think.
+As mentioned in the intro, Death Stranding has been described by many as a “walking simulator.”
+This is a term that carries a negative connotation and is usually used to describe narrative-focused games that feature little to no actual mechanics, and the “gameplay” comes down to simply navigating the environment, hence the term.
+But in the case of Death Stranding, describing it as a walking simulator is both inaccurate and accurate.

-Moreover, there are vehicles that further improve mobility, especially on easily traversable terrain, and then there are the PCCs, which allow the player to construct a variety of helpful structures that will appear not only in their own but also in other players’ games – and it works both ways.
+Moreover, some vehicles further improve mobility, especially on easily traversable terrain.
+Then there are the PCCs, which allow the player to construct a variety of helpful structures that will appear not only on their own but also in other players’ games – and it works both ways.

 The asynchronous multiplayer aspect of Death Stranding is similar to what we’ve previously seen in Dark Souls – players can leave various signs and hints to help out fellow porters, but there’s no way for two players to interact directly.
 Structures, gear, and dropped cargo will, however, appear in other players’ games, thus potentially making someone else’s game a bit easier.

-If the player does their job right, they are awarded “likes”.
-NPCs will award likes if certain delivery conditions are met and players can award likes for any structure or vehicle that they find helpful.
+If the player does their job right, they are awarded “likes.”
+NPCs will give away likes if certain delivery conditions are met, and players can award likes for any structure or vehicle that they find helpful.
 Accumulate enough likes, and Sam’s Porter Grade (level) will increase, providing various passive perks such as lower stamina consumption and better balance.

-Now, of course, the world of Death Stranding isn’t quite the wasteland it appears to be at first glance, and the player will encounter enemies every so often.
-This includes both human enemies and BTs i.e. “beached things”, which are the main supernatural threat in the game.
+Now, of course, the world of Death Stranding isn’t quite the wasteland it appears to be at first glance, and the player will encounter enemies often.
+This includes both human enemies and BTs, i.e. “beached things,” which are the main supernatural threat in the game.

-Human enemies come in two flavors – MULE and terrorist.
-There are some aesthetic differences between the two, but the only practical difference is that MULEs use non-lethal weapons and engage in melee combat while terrorists use lethal ranged weapons.
-Both can be found patrolling large areas around their encampments and both will attempt to engage the player and steal their cargo.
+Human enemies come in two flavors – MULE and terrorists.
+There are some aesthetic differences between the two, but the only practical difference is that MULEs use non-lethal weapons and engage in melee combat while terrorists use lethal weapons.
+Both can be found patrolling large areas around their encampments, and both will attempt to engage the player and steal their cargo.

-These enemies can be avoided altogether using stealth (which feels rather simplistic compared to the excellent stealth mechanics of Metal Gear Solid) but the player can also use a selection of lethal and non-lethal weapons that are unlocked over the course of the game, all the while they can engage the enemies in melee, potentially using cargo containers as improvised weapons.
+These enemies can be avoided altogether using stealth (which feels rather simplistic compared to the excellent stealth mechanics of Metal Gear Solid).
+Still, the player can also use a selection of lethal and non-lethal weapons that are unlocked throughout the game, all the while they can engage the enemies in melee, potentially using cargo containers as improvised weapons.

-But should the player be spotted and fail to escape a BT, they will be dragged into a boss fight, all the while potentially losing some of their gear along the way.
+However, if the player is spotted and fails to escape a BT, they will be dragged into a boss fight, all the while potentially losing some of their gear along the way.
 Moreover, if the player is eaten by the BT boss, Sam’s death will trigger a voidout, and that particular area of the world will become an inaccessible crater.

-Enemy encounters can be a lot of fun at first, and even later on when they break the usual delivery routine, but the combat system just feels unrefined and imbalanced, and both human enemies and BT bosses are disappointingly easy to defeat.
+Enemy encounters can be a lot of fun at first but the combat system just feels unrefined and imbalanced, and both human enemies and BT bosses are disappointingly easy to defeat.